Josh Abrahams

-Josh Abrahams (born 1968 in Melbourne, Victoria, Australia) is an Australian musician who emerged from the underground dance music scene in the early 1990s.
-He has performed and recorded under the stage name Puretone, and is also known as The Pagan and Bassliners.
+Josh Abrahams (born 1968) is an Australian musician who emerged from the underground dance music scene in the early 1990s.
+He has performed and recorded under the stage name Puretone and is also known as The Pagan and Bassliners.

-Abrahams is a composer, producer, bass guitarist and electronica artist and has worked as a writer, music director and producer on albums and film soundtracks, and in television and theatre.
+Abrahams is a composer, producer, bass guitarist and electronic artist and has worked as a writer, music director and producer on albums and film soundtracks, and in television and theatre.
 His single, "Addicted to Bass", with singer Amiel Daemion, peaked at No. 15 in February 1999.

-Biography
+Early life

 Abrahams was born in 1968 in Melbourne and started as a bass guitarist and singer in covers band Havana Moon in 1990.

 1990–1995: Future Sound of Melbourne

 In 1990, Abrahams formed the techno group, Future Sound of Melbourne (FSOM) with drum and bass producer Davide Carbone and acid house DJ Steve Robbins.
 They released a number of singles and EPs on the Shock Records imprint, Candyline Records in Australian and released tracks on Belgium's underground dance-music label, Two Thumbs Records.